 Insights generated from the network support earlier responses to risks, improved farm-level decisions, and stronger coordination among farmers, advisors, and institutions.

-Young people participate as data collectors and learners, gaining practical experience in digital agriculture, environmental monitoring, and applied science.
+Youth and Students - Young people participate as data collectors and learners, gaining hands-on experience in digital agriculture, environmental monitoring, and practical science that connects technology with real-world challenges

 The Citizen Science Network focuses on practical, observable information, including: